 Virtual tours of the museum might be the best way to see the museum, as visiting the place can be a bit tricky physically.
 It is a pretty small building that tends to be very popular over the summer.

 6. Tour The National Museum of Computing, um, on your computer

 If computer history is more your bag, you might want to take the National Museum of Computing's virtual tour.
 Take a 3D tour of the history of the ongoing computing development from your own computer.

 The museum is home to the world's largest collection of working historical computers and includes examples of the history of world-changing tech from the 1940s to the present day.

 7. The Museum of Science in Boston also has a great virtual tour

 Yet another amazing science and tech museum that offers virtual exhibits is the Museum of Science in Boston.
-The museum has a long history of being a leader in producing digital exhibits, videos, and audio presentations, and it is no surprise that their virtual material is world-class.
+The museum has a long history of being a leader in producing digital exhibits, videos, and audio presentations, and it is no surprise that its virtual material is world-class.

-8. Visit The Natural History Museum, London from your own home
+8. Visit The Natural History Museum, London, from your own home

 Sadly "Dippy" the Diplodocus is no longer in residence, but the virtual tour is still very impressive indeed.

 9. Belgium's Museum of Natural Sciences' virtual tour is brilliant